kaist-ina/TopFull/README.md

 ## How to run experiments with TopFull

 Once all the environments are set up with a master node and worker nodes on Kubernetes, overload experiments are carried out by executing codes in the dedicated order.
-Please refer to the below section for setting up the environments.
+Please refer to the below sections for setting up the environments.

 1. Deploy microservices
    ```